niek-sidn/hsm_workshop_nethsm/Anouncement.md

 No advanced DNS or DNSSEC knowledge is needed, but the workshop uses DNS based examples.
 Basic experience issuing shell commands is required.

-Mak a choice:
+Make a choice:

+* Highly recommended: Use an ssh-client (Linux / Putty / MacOS terminal) to ssh into a login server that SIDN will provide.
-* Either make sure you have a laptop that can run a terminal, you can install software on, and that has access to the internet.
+* Or: make sure you have a laptop that can run a terminal, you can install software on, and that has access to the internet.
 (You probably can also get away with using Virtualbox, LXC/Incus, or an other virtual environment running Ubuntu, just make sure you can install software and connect to the internet.)

-* Or, you can use an ssh-client (Linux / Putty / MacOS terminal) to ssh into a login server that SIDN will provide.

 If you will be using a shell on your laptop directly or in a VM or container, make sure you have this software installed: